-If you're looking for flawless fingertips on your wedding day, look no further than gel nail polish.
+If you're looking for flawless fingertips on your wedding day, you needn't look any further than gel nail polish.
 "Gel manicures are great for anyone who doesn't want to worry about polish chipping and going to the salon every week," says Casey Herman, celebrity nail artist to Jennifer Lawrence and Michelle Williams.
 Once your gel manicure is secured with a UV light, the chip-free formula can last up to two weeks, giving you perfectly painted tips from the rehearsal dinner all the way through your honeymoon. (read the pros and cons of every type of manicure here so you can decide for yourself).

 - Take a small square of tin foil and wrap it around your fingertip to keep the cotton ball in place.